sabpdo/podiaguard/README.md

 ## Overview

-Podiaguard is a medical device management platform designed to help patients track and manage their foot ulcer healing progress.
+Podiaguard is a medical device management platform designed to help patients track and manage their diabetic foot ulcer healing progress.
 The platform provides AI-powered wound analysis, photo documentation, educational resources, and a clinician dashboard for comprehensive patient care management.

+## Context

+This was made as part of a 2 week healthcare innovation sprint as part of the UAE Healthcare Innovation Program/KU-MIT Healthcare Spring in January 2026.

+The concept was created by Mohamed Abdelmeguid, Amy Wu, Hiya Shash, and Sabrina Do.

+Mohamed Abdelmeguid and Sabrina Do coded up this website.

 ### Key Capabilities